dn9z/workout-progress-tracker/README.md

 - Get overwiew on workouts with FullCalendar

 - Navigate workouts in a comprehensive infinite-scroll list component

+- REST API using Express

+- Login system using passport.js and JWT

+- Perform extensive CRUD operations on users, workout-types and workouts

 - Avatar upload with multer